jason-riddle/paperless-go/cmd/pgo-rag/README.md

 - `pgo-rag build` — build or refresh the local SQLite index
 - `pgo-rag search` — run a similarity search against the local index

+## Resumable indexing

+`pgo-rag build` updates the SQLite index incrementally.
+If a long run is interrupted, rerun the build command and unchanged documents are skipped automatically.
+You can force a clean rebuild with `-fresh`.

 ## Embeddings configuration

 `pgo-rag` uses an OpenAI-compatible embeddings endpoint.